-CZECH THIS BEAUTIFUL REGION!
+CZECH MORAVIA, A BEAUTIFUL REGION!

 Spending two days in Bratislava, I seized the opportunity to discover another aspect of the Czech Republic since Moravia is located on the Slovakian border.
 It also interested me to confront these two countries which, during a good part of the 20th century, were grouped into one nation: Czechoslovakia!
 The history of these two countries is absolutely captivating, especially because of its Austro-Hungarian past and then, of course, the Second World War and the consequences that followed (Warsaw Pact).